100 Bullets

 100 Bullets is an American comic book published by DC Comics under its Vertigo imprint.
-Written by Brian Azzarello and illustrated by Eduardo Risso, the comic book ran for 100 issues and won the Eisner Award and Harvey Award.
+Written by Brian Azzarello and illustrated by Eduardo Risso, the comic book ran for 100 issues over ten years (1999 to 2009) and won the Eisner Award and Harvey Award.
+A sequel, 100 Bullets: Brother Lono was released in 2014, and a further entry in the series, 100 Bullets: The US of Anger, was announced in 2025.

 Style

 Both the writing and artwork in 100 Bullets exemplifies the noir and pulp genres of popular modern fiction.
 Consistent with noir convention, most of the characters are deeply flawed.
 As is also common in pulp and noir genres, 100 Bullets frequently portrays stylized and graphic violence.

-100 Bullets is notable for creator Brian Azzarello's realistic use of regional and local accents, as well as the frequent use of slang and oblique, metaphorical language in his characters' dialogue.

 Initially presented as a series of self-contained episodic stories, 100 Bullets developed into a sprawling crime saga in which all the characters and events were connected.